As a leader, you can add comments to thoughts in the Thoughts tab of the Results Dashboard.

 - Delete a comment by clicking the menu button on the published comment and selecting "Delete my comment".

-If you would like to tag someone on a comment who does not currently have access to the Discover Dashboard for your Exchange you can add them on-the-fly by typing or clicking the @ symbol and selecting the "Create a free user" option.
+If you would like to tag someone on a comment who does not currently have access to the Results Dashboard for your Exchange you can add them on-the-fly by typing or clicking the @ symbol and selecting the "Invite them to collaborater" option.